-A call to a tank service company is the next step when an underground tank piping is found during the home inspection process and the homeowner has no paperwork showing a tank was removed.
+A call to an underground oil tank locator is the next step when an underground tank piping is found during the home inspection process and the homeowner has no paperwork showing a tank was removed.
 Technology has come a long way from the early metal probes that were driven into the ground to locate a tank.
 Utility locating tools now include line transmitters and inductive signal clamps that increase the reliability of locating hidden oil tanks.
 A trace signal is sent down the pipe and the locator is passed over the area where the tester is searching.
 A low range frequency can travel long distances and will not jump on to other pipes and cables.
 When there is a match to the frequency the locator will provide information on the size and how deep the tank is.

 Older Properties - Locating Undisclosed Oil Storage Tanks

 A house that was built prior to 1960 is more likely to have had a tank buried in the ground than newer homes.
 It was common practice to install tanks underground to save space indoors.
 Most USTs were installed between 4 and 10 feet from the house, we have seen them installed under driveways, patios, walkways, and house foundations.
 Underground tanks that are older than 20 years are at significant risk of leaking.
 Tanks that have exceeded this timeframe were installed in sandy soil with a low water table.
 Abandoning USTs was a common practice when switching to aboveground storage tanks.
 That practice is no longer recommended because it’s difficult to prove a tank did not leak.
 Mortgage and insurance companies will require removal of the tank before a loan or insurance is approved.
 It’s important to perform your due diligence when investigating a property.
 Do not assume an underground tank doesn't exist simply because it wasn't disclosed.